clugen/CluGen.jl/docs/src/dev.md

 Point your browser to <http://localhost:9000/> to read the generated documentation.

-!!! warning

-    At the moment, due to PRNG differences between Julia versions, doctests will only run in Julia 1.6 LTS.

 ## Useful packages for helping development

 While developing CluGen, the [Revise](https://timholy.github.io/Revise.jl/stable/)